 - Negative symptoms of near complete disregard for normal daily functions such as bathing, emotional engagement, social activity and social interaction

 Adolescents who present with schizophrenia symptoms also often demonstrate onset of the disease by withdrawing from family and social life, neglecting their academic performance and becoming severely depressed or irritable.
 Beyond these main symptoms, the disease can progress in extremely complex and variable ways.

 Causes and Risk Factors for Schizophrenia

-However, an enormous amount of clinical study over the decades has tremendously improved understanding to the point where certain risk factors and possible causes for schizophrenia can be identified.
+However, an enormous amount of clinical study over the decades has tremendously improved understanding to the point where certain higher risk factors and possible causes for schizophrenia can be identified.
 The following are the best known and most widely recognized causes and risk factors known today:

 Despite the concrete cause of schizophrenia being unknown, the following risk factors have been strongly identified with the disease.
 No one of them or even all of them together in any way guarantee a manifestation of the disease in someone but they are associated with an elevated risk of disease onset.